sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 Output: 0.28998880211940314

-Below are some Advantages and Disadvantages of R-squared:

-Advantages:
+#### Advantages:

-It provides a simple and straightforward way to evaluate the goodness of fit of a regression model.
+1. It provides a simple and straightforward way to evaluate the goodness of fit of a regression model.
-It ranges from 0 to 1, where a value of 1 indicates a perfect fit and a value of 0 indicates that the model does not explain any of the variance in the dependent variable.
+2. It ranges from 0 to 1, where a value of 1 indicates a perfect fit and a value of 0 indicates that the model does not explain any of the variance in the dependent variable.
-It is widely used in practice and easily interpretable.
+3. It is widely used in practice and easily interpretable.

-Disadvantages:
+#### Disadvantages:

-It can be misleading when used with models that have low degrees of freedom or when the relationship between the independent and dependent variables is non-linear.
+1. It can be misleading when used with models that have low degrees of freedom or when the relationship between the independent and dependent variables is non-linear.
-It does not indicate whether the independent variables are causally related to the dependent variable or whether they are merely correlated.
+2. It does not indicate whether the independent variables are causally related to the dependent variable or whether they are merely correlated.
-It can be sensitive to outliers, especially when the sample size is small.
+3. It can be sensitive to outliers, especially when the sample size is small.
 In such cases, the adjusted R-squared metric is often preferred.

-Adjusted R-squared:
+### Adjusted R-squared:
 The Adjusted R-squared value adjusts the R-squared value to account for the number of independent variables in the model.
 It penalizes models with more independent variables and can help prevent overfitting.
 The formula for Adjusted R-squared is:

 $$